Site Logo

 Results & Viability

-The proof of concept confirms DuckDB works as a query engine for user audit log archives.
+The proof of concept confirms DuckDB works as a query engine for user-facing audit log archives.
 Results against real production data:

 Query PatternWarm (DuckDB file)Cold (JSONL on GCS)